Need a crash course on Bitcoin layers?

 Contents

-With so many tokens out there, it can be complicated to know what distinguishes one from another.
-In this guide, we’ll walk through the various types of tokens in the market today and what they’re for.
+With so many Web3 tokens out there, it can be complicated to know what distinguishes one from another.
+In this guide, we’ll walk through the various types of tokens in the market today, what they’re for, and how they work.
+Note that these different types of tokens are not mutually exclusive labels: some tokens can fit into several categories depending on their purpose and design.
 Let’s dig in.

-Blockchain tokens refer to the native token of a blockchain—like Bitcoin’s BTC, Ethereum’s ETH, and Stacks’ STX.
+Cryptocurrencies, sometimes called blockchain tokens, refer to the native token of a blockchain—like Bitcoin’s BTC, Ethereum’s ETH, and Stacks’ STX.
 Blockchains are the foundational layer of Web3 architecture, and these tokens are a core function of that foundation.
+Cryptocurrency is the umbrella term for most Web3 tokens.

-The first blockchain token, Bitcoin, was created as “a purely peer-to-peer version of electronic cash”, and while these tokens can be used as payment, they are also much more than that.
-Blockchain tokens are integral to the running of the network itself: users pay transaction fees in blockchain tokens to send transactions over the network.
-Miners/stakers earn fees in blockchain tokens for their work to validate transactions and package them in blocks.
-In other words, blockchain tokens are the incentive structure that drives rational behavior and participation from the public.
+The first cryptocurrency, Bitcoin, was created as “a purely peer-to-peer version of electronic cash”, and while these tokens can be used as payment, they are also more than that.
+More often than not, cryptocurrencies are integral to the running of the network itself: users pay transaction fees in these tokens to send transactions over the network.
+Miners/stakers/validators earn fees in cryptocurrencies for their work to validate transactions and package them in blocks.
+In other words, cryptocurrencies are the incentive structure that drives rational behavior and participation from the public.

-This is why blockchain tokens are sometimes called “gas tokens”—they are the fuel that powers the network.
+This is why cryptocurrencies are sometimes called “gas tokens”—they are the fuel that powers the network.
 Without them, there is no incentive for the network to process transactions.
-Most blockchain tokens are inflationary; every new block of transactions introduces new tokens to the network (hence the term “mining” of new blocks).
-These new mined tokens are an additional incentive for the network to process transactions.
+Most cryptocurrencies are inflationary; every new block of transactions introduces new tokens to the network (hence the term “mining” of new blocks).
+These new mined tokens are an additional incentive for network participants to process transactions.

 However, there is often a cap on how many tokens will be minted, and those rewards diminish over time.
 For example, Bitcoin’s supply is capped at 21 million BTC.
 Once the cap is reached, the network depends on transaction fees to incentivize miners to continue to package new blocks.